JeremiePat/TimerJS/README.md

 * Improve reversed animation
 * Add the ability to remember the last state of an animation when stopped.
 * Add the ability to get a value against an arbitrary time, even if the timer is not playing.
-* Allow change of any paramaters while the timer is playing
+* Allow change of any parameters while the timer is playing
 * Allow to synchronize several timers
+* Make easing function more readable and easier to maintain
+* Add support for Cubic-Bezier definition of easing function